kiegroup/dashboard-builder/builder/src/main/was8/README.md

   - We also recommend to set is the context patch of the webapp to _dashbuilder_.
   - Click _Next_ until finished.

+* Set class loading settings:

+   Go to _Applications > Application types > Websphere enterprise applications > dashbuilder app > Class loading and update detection_

+   Ensure the following radio buttons are checked:

+   - _Classes loaded with local class loader first (parent last)_
+   - _Single class loader for application_

 Once deployed you can start/stop the application from the Websphere console.

 Authentication and authorization